matter-labs/zksync-web-era-docs/docs/api/js/accounts.md

 ## `Signer`

-This class is to be used in browser environemt.
+This class is to be used in a browser environment.
 The easiest way to construct it is to use the `getSigner` method of the `Web3Provider`.
 This structure extends `ethers.providers.JsonRpcSigner` and so supports all the methods available for it.

 ```typescript
 import { Web3Provider } from "zksync-web3";